mandelsoft/spiff/README.md

   state file with the `.bak` suffix.
 This can be used together with a manual merging as offered by the [state](libraries/state/README.md) utility library.

+- With option `--bindings <path>` a yaml file can be specified, whose content is used to build additional bindings for the processing.
+The yaml document must consist of a map.
+Each key is used as additional binding.
+The bindings document is not processed, the values are used as defined.

 - The option `--preserve-escapes` will preserve the escaping for dynaml expressions and list/map merge directives.
 This option can be used if further processing steps of a processing result with *spiff* is intended.